Dental Hygiene

 Bachelor of Science Degree

 The Bachelor of Science in Dental Hygiene program prepares students for licensure and entry into the profession of dental hygiene, as well as certification in the administration of local infiltration anesthesia/nitrous oxide analgesia.
 This optional BS program will offer students a broad foundation of knowledge that will prepare them for the emerging roles within oral healthcare.
 The optional BS program in Dental Hygiene is accredited by the Commission on Dental Accreditation and has been granted the accreditation status of “Approval without Reporting Requirements.”
-Since the optional BS program is a new program at Farmingdale State College, the Commission on Dental Accreditation will review this program at the next accreditation site visit scheduled for 2022.
+The program will be reviewed again at the next scheduled site visit in 2030.
 The Commission is a specialized accrediting body recognized by the United States Department of Education.
 The Commission on Dental Accreditation can be contacted at 312-440-4653 or at 211 East Chicago Avenue, Chicago, IL 60611-2678.
 The Commission’s web address is: www.ada.org/coda.
 Graduates receive a Bachelor of Science degree and are eligible to sit for the National Dental Hygiene Board Examination, as well as State and Regional Practical Board Examinations for dental hygienists.

 As the dental hygiene profession continues to expand, career opportunities beyond clinical practice will require a higher level credential such as a bachelor’s degree.
 Emphasis is placed on broadening the career paths for practicing hygienists.
 Foundation courses are in the areas of teaching, research and public health with an emphasis on service learning and inter-professional collaboration.
 Although the clinical role is most closely connected with dental hygiene, it is only one of six roles formally designated for the hygienist, which include educator, researcher, administrator, change agent, and consumer advocate.
 The Bachelor of Science Degree in Dental Hygiene is designed to provide comprehensive upper-level studies that will prepare dental hygienists to adapt to the emerging new roles in oral healthcare.
 All aspects of dental hygiene are incorporated into the theoretical framework and practical experiences of the curriculum.
 The program includes general education as well as specialized coursework in the biomedical and oral sciences.